-The form and style of this document should follow the guidelines of Kate Turabian, A Manual for Writers, (most recent edition).
-If there is an issue not covered by Turabian, the candidate should refer to Manual of Style, Chicago, University of Chicago Press, 2007.
-It should contain no more than 50 pages including bibliographies, but excluding appendices, samples of evaluation instruments, questionnaires, etc. Typed lines should be double-spaced.
+The form and style of this document should follow the guidelines of Kate Turabian, A Manual for Writers, (most recent edition) and the Gateway Seminary D.Min.
+Turabian Standards.
+If there is an issue not covered by Turabian, the candidate should refer to Manual of Style,

+Chicago, University of Chicago Press, (most recent edition).
+It should contain no more than 50 pages excluding bibliographies, appendices, samples of evaluation instruments, questionnaires, etc. Typed lines should be double-spaced.
 The preferred style of writing is the active voice.
 (See William Strunk, The Elements of Style, and Robert Gunning, The Technique of Clear Writing.)